-Although Tanzania became the first country in Africa to provide interoperability between four rival mobile money services in 2014, it was only extended more widely in 2018 with the launch of a central system.
+Although Tanzania became the first country in Africa to provide interoperability between four rival mobile money services in 2014, it was only extended more widely in 2018.

 During the year Viettel-owned Halotel also signed a deal with Visa to expand its links with mainstream banks.